 I am a Licensed Professional Counselor (LPC) with a Master’s degree in Clinical Mental Health Counseling.

-Once I graduated from UNC-Charlotte I moved to Washington, D.C. where I attended Marymount University and obtained my Master’s in Clinical Mental Health Counseling.
+I graduated from UNC-Charlotte and moved to Washington, D.C. where I attended Marymount University and obtained my Master’s in Clinical Mental Health Counseling.
 I have worked in numerous mental health settings; residential, partial hospitalization, intensive out-patient, and group practice.
 As a result, I have a firm understanding of when higher level of care is warranted and how to support clients during that transition.